DrDanielh/UiAbot/docs/src/perception.rst

 will publish a `sensor_msgs/LaserScan <http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/LaserScan.html>`_ message to the ``/scan`` topic.
 This message has a
 *frame_id* parameter that defaults to ``bno055``.
 This frame is set up as a static link in the robot's URDF using the same name.
 The orientation of of the  broadcasted frame match with the figure above.

-The laser scan visualization in Rviz2 is done by adding a LaserScan subscriber to the ``/scan`` topic.
+The laser scan visualization in Rviz2 on the remote PC is done by adding a LaserScan subscriber to the ``/scan`` topic.

 .. figure:: res/laser_scan.gif
   :align: center